cossacklabs/acra/README.md

 </tr><tr><td>High-load data processing apps</td>
 </tr></tbody></table>

-Acra gives you tools for encrypting the data on the application's side into special [cryptographic containers](https://docs.cossacklabs.com/pages/documentation-acra/#acrastruct), storing them in the database or file storage and then decrypting them in a secure compartmented area (separate virtual machine/container).
+Acra gives you tools for encrypting the data records into special [cryptographic containers](https://docs.cossacklabs.com/pages/documentation-acra/#acrastruct), storing them in the database or file storage and then decrypting them in a secure compartmented area (separate virtual machine/container).
+Acra allows to encrypt data as early as possible and operate on encrypted data.

 Acra's cryptographic design ensures that no secret (password, key, etc.) leaked from the application or database will be sufficient for decryption of the protected data chunks that originate from it.
 Acra minimises the leakage scope, detects unauthorised behavior, and prevents the leakage, informing operators of the incident underway.